Flamboyant former Vogue creative director Andre Leon Talley dies at 73

 He wrote three books, including his 2020 best-selling memoir "The Chiffon Trenches" in which he detailed his famous falling out with powerful Vogue chief Wintour.

+"Like many decades-long relationships, there were complicated moments," Wintour said in a statement.
+"But all I want to remember today, all I care about, is the brilliant and compassionate man who was a generous and loving friend."

-Top figures from the worlds of fashion and entertainment paid tribute to him on social media.
+Other top figures from the worlds of fashion and entertainment also paid tribute.

 "Goodbye darling Andre... no one saw the world in a more elegant and glamorous way than you did," veteran designer von Furstenberg said on Instagram.